Tk-brainCodes/Crown-Clothing/README.md

 Redux (State management), CSS/SCSS, Firebase (Online realtime database), Graphql, Typescript, Jest (For testing purposes)

-This are the tech stacks used in developing this project.\
+This are the tech stacks used in developing this project.

 ### `clone repo`
-You can clone or fork the repo.\
+You can clone or fork the repo.

 ## Functionalites contained.\
--Sign In/ Sign up
+# Sign In/ Sign up
--customize your cart:
+# customize your cart:
--Add to cart
+# Add to cart
--remove from cart
+# remove from cart
--increase/decrease quantity
+# increase/decrease quantity
--checkout
+# checkout
--view different categories of products
+# view different categories of products